This guide includes troubleshooting tips for podcasting with Squarespace.

-If you embedded an image in the .mp3 uploaded as a podcast episode, listeners will see that image as the episode plays.
+If you embedded an image in the .mp3 or .m4a uploaded as a podcast episode, listeners will see that image as the episode plays.

 This image is different than a podcast's cover art, which displays in the Apple Podcasts listing and is set by the Cover Art Image in the Podcasting settings.

 - Drag your .mp3 or .m4a file into iTunes.
 It will show up in the Music section.

 - Right-click (or control + click) the file in iTunes and click Song Info in the menu.

 - Click the Artwork tab and remove the image from the .mp3 or .m4a.

 - Drag the file out of iTunes, then upload it to the blog post.

 If you want per-episode images, follow these steps to add .jpegs between 1400 x 1400 and 3000 x 3000 px to each episode before uploading.

 If a podcasting service rejects your RSS feed because it's too large, make your episode summaries shorter.